vmware/vic/docs/vic_installation/vsphere_integrated_containers_installer_options.md

     </tr>
     <tr>
       <td><code>host</code></td>
       <td><p>The address of the ESXi host on which to install vSphere Integrated Containers.
-Specify this option if you are installing vSphere Integrated Containers on a vCenter Server instance that manages more than one host and the hosts are not included in a cluster.
+Specify this option if you are installing vSphere Integrated Containers on a vCenter Server instance that manages more than one ESXi host and the hosts are not included in a cluster.
 Omit this option if vCenter Server only manages one ESXi host.</p>
       <p><b>NOTE</b>: If your datacenter includes clusters and also includes standalone hosts that are not members of any of the clusters, and if you want to install vSphere Integrated Containers on one of the standalone hosts, you must specify the host address in the <code>-cluster</code> option. </p></td>
       <td>&nbsp;</td>
     </tr>